Domain Generalization using Causal Matching: Theory and Proofs

+where $\Omega(j,k)=1$ for pairs of inputs $\vecx_j$ and $\vecx_k$ from two different domains $d$ and $d'$ that correspond to the same object.
+The distance metric $\operatorname{dist}$ is non-negative, so the optimal $\vecphi$ is when $C(\vecphi)$ is zero.
 As in the SCM from \figref{fig:scm-withnoise}, let $X_c$ represent a feature vector such that it is generated based only on the object $O$ and that it leads to the optimal classifier in ~\eqref{eq:rep-ideal-loss}.
 From Sections~\ref{sec:dgp} and \ref{sec:objcond}, we know that $X_c \indep D|O$ and that $x_c=g_{xc}(o)$.
 Thus, $x_c$ is the same for inputs from the same object and we can write:

 Hence, $\vecphi(\vecx) = \vecx_c$ leads to zero regularizer term and is one of the optimal minimizers for $C(\vecphi)$.

 \textbf{CLAIM 2. } Further, we show that any other optimal $\vecphi$ is either a function of $\vecxc$ or a constant for all inputs.
 We prove by contradiction.